 The Heights is a highly walkable community and is considered an important historic landmark of the city.
 It’s known for its charming bungalows, some of which were built in the early 1900s.
 You will forget that you’re in a large city when you visit this place.

 Located on the community’s 19th Street are many restaurants and boutiques for you to explore.
-Residents can enjoy small-town living and the convenience of walking to local shops and dining places.
+Residents can enjoy small-town living and the convenience of walking to local shops and dining places, which makes it a great option if you’re considering buying a property in Houston.

 The majority of the homes are bungalows, but you can see newly built townhomes as well.
 Because it’s a historically protected neighborhood, there are strict guidelines on building a house.
 Four of the main home designs are the National Folk, Folk Victorian, Queen Anne, and Craftsman.
 The Heights is ideal for those who want the convenience of walking and pleasure of visiting their favorite shops.